qo-is/infrastructure/README.md

 # qo.is Infrastructure

-[This repository](https://gitlab.com/qo.is/infrastructure) contains the infrastructure configuration and documentation sources.
+[This repository](https://git.qo.is/qo.is/infrastructure) contains the infrastructure configuration and documentation sources.

-Check out the current [rendered documentation on the deployed gitlab page](https://docs-ops.qo.is).
+Check out the current [rendered documentation](https://docs-ops.qo.is).

 ## Structure

 `nixos-configurations`: Main nixos configuration for every host.
 `defaults`: Configuration defaults
-`modules`: Custom modules (e.g. for vpn and routers)
+`nixos-modules`: Custom modules (e.g. for vpn and routers)
+`private`: Private configuration values (like users, sops-encrypted secrets and keys)

 ## Building